stujo/java5day/NOTES.md

 * About Me
 * About this Class
+  * Java is a vast ocean
+  * Learning how to find answers is key
 * Each Jva Topic
   * No Slides
   * Chat and Code Demo - Ask Questions!